 Clarity of thought during a workshop or regular sessions with a choir that you conduct can easily improve results without talking about all the other 'consequences' of poor preparation.
 Everything vocally is prepared by the breath and too often, we forget this, yet we don't 'forget' to breathe in our daily lives and can cope with regulating the correct amount of air to speak etc. In the end, it is the stripping away of the superfluous and retaining the essentials which gives us better and more engaging musical performance.

 I was Director of Music at St. Mary's College, Durham University from 2009 - 2011, and Chorus Master of Durham University Music Society.
 I advised choirs across the UK including at Durham University, during my studies at music college.
 I was appointed to be Musical Director of Parenthesis Choir, Reading in February 2016 and recently completed my time with the choir.
 I conducted (in addition to singing) at the Grenfell Benefit Concert in 2017 and I recently completed my time as Arts & Community Outreach Fellow at Van Mildert College, Durham University, where I was the Musical Director of Opera by the Lake featuring Sir Thomas Allen.
+In July 2022 I was appointed as the Musical Director (Classical) at the Addison Singers in West London, which has a wonderfully vibrant Oratorio and Chamber Choir.
+I recently began my tenure in January 2023 and am looking forward to the opportunities of the future!
 I continue to actively advise, mentor and direct groups across the UK.

 For further information about my conducting, to book me for a workshop or any other queries please do not hesitate to contact me.